-How Accurate Are Tarot Readings?
-Definition, Types & More
+How Accurate Are Tarot Readings & Can They Predict the Future

 By using more cards, you will see more connections and nuances to consider.
 This means there’s a greater chance of getting a richer and more comprehensive interpretation.

-This approach can make your reading more precise; after all, it offers you a more detailed and nuanced understanding of the energies and influences in your life.
+This approach can make your reading more precise and offer a more detailed and nuanced understanding of the energies and influences in your life.

 Better Questions Lead to Better Answers